Matthew Rogier is a senior associate in the International Arbitration practice.

 Recent or pending arbitrations on which Matthew Rogier has worked include the representation of:

-- The majority shareholders in the former Yukos Oil Company in proceedings initiated in multiple jurisdictions to seek the recognition and enforcement of the USD 50 billion awards rendered in the arbitrations brought by the shareholders against the Russian Federation concerning the expropriation of their investments in Yukos.
+- The majority shareholders in the former Yukos Oil Company in proceedings initiated in multiple jurisdictions to seek the recognition and enforcement of the $50 billion awards rendered in the arbitrations brought by the shareholders against the Russian Federation concerning the expropriation of their investments in Yukos.

-- Thirteen financial investment companies and two individuals as Claimants in an ICC arbitration in Paris against a major European telecommunications company.
+- Thirteen financial investment companies and two individuals, Claimants in an ICC arbitration in Paris against a major European telecommunications company.
 The dispute related to the revision and breach of a settlement agreement that was previously entered into by the parties in relation to multiple claims brought in several litigation proceedings.
 Brazilian law applied.
-Over USD 15 billion was at stake.
+Over $15 billion was at stake.

 Duke University School of Law

 Master 2 (Droit économique)

 - United States District Court for the Southern District of New York